Technical Documentation for IT and Security Teams

 Overview¶

-CodeGraph implements a comprehensive Role-Based Access Control (RBAC) system with support for multiple authentication methods.
+CodeGraph implements a comprehensive Role-Based Access Control (RBAC) system with support for multiple authentication modes.
 The system provides granular access control to platform features.

 Key Capabilities¶